Ian Happ Player Props: Cubs vs. Guardians

-On Saturday, Ian Happ (batting .167 in his past 10 games) and the Chicago Cubs play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 7:15 PM ET.
+On Sunday, Ian Happ (hitting .194 in his past 10 games) and the Chicago Cubs face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 2:20 PM ET.

 Ian Happ Game Info & Props vs. the Guardians